henworth/dotbot/README.md

 #### Format

 Plugins can be loaded either by the command-line arguments `--plugin` or `--plugin-dir` or by the `plugins` directive.
-The command-line arguments take either absolute paths or paths relative to the base directory, multiple arguments can be added, one for each plugin.
-If using the command-line option, it is recommended that these are added directly to the `install` script.
+Each of these take either absolute paths or paths relative to the base directory.

+When using command-line arguments to load multiple plugins you must add one argument for each plugin to be loaded.
+It is recommended to place these command-line arguments directly in the `install` script.

+The `plugins` config directive is specified as an array of paths to load.

 #### Example